 Students considered for admission into the MS Software Engineering program have academic degrees and/or industry professional experience in computer related fields including Computer Science, Software Engineering, Computer Engineering, and Information Systems.
 Students are expected to have math and physics background consistent with an Engineering or Sciences undergraduate degree program.
 A prospective student must have degree(s) equivalent to a four-year U.S. undergraduate Bachelor's degree.

 The MS Software Engineering program is looking for students that have achieved a GPA of at least 3.0 (or equivalent) but will consider applicants that have GPAs as low as 2.75 (or equivalent).
-The GPA that is used is determined by Graduate Admissions (GAPE).
-GPA calculations by WES are not considered.

 Prospective students applying for admissions must meet a minimum English skills requirement.
 This can be demonstrated by having:

 - An undergraduate degree from a U.S. university; OR

 - Passed the TOEFL exam with a score of at least 550 paper based, 213 computer based, or 80 for the Internet based test; OR

 - Passed the IELTS with a score of 7 or better.

 Conditional admits are not given if you do not meet the minimum English skills requirement.
 Test scores must be submitted before the Document Deadline published by Graduate Admissions at http://www.sjsu.edu/gape/prospective_students/deadlines/.

 GRE scores are not required for students with an undergraduate degree from an ABET accredited university.
 GRE scores are required from other universities.
 The following minimum scores are required to be considered for admissions into the MS Software Engineering Program:

 - Quantitative + Verbal = 294 or higher